Merzasphor/MWSE/docs/source/lua/api/tes3ui/registerProperty.rst

 tes3ui.registerProperty
 ====================================================================================================

-Registers a property name, returning a Property.
+Registers a property name, returning a `Property`_.
 Once a property is registered, this function always returns the same Property.

 The registry namespace is shared between `Property`_ and `UI_ID`_.
 It is advisable to use a namespace prefix to avoid collisions with other mods.